-In the event of any absence, the student's parent/guardian is required to call the school at 217-768-3866 before 8:00 a.m. to explain the reason for the absence.
-If a call has not been made to the school by 10:00 a.m. on the day of a student's absence, a school official will call the home to inquire why the student is not at school.
-If the parent/guardian cannot be contacted, the student will be required to submit a signed note from the parent/guardian explaining the reason for the absence.
+In the event of any absence, the student's parent or guardian is required to call the school at 768-3866 before 9:00 a.m. to explain the reason for the absence.
+If a call has not been made to the school by 9:00 a.m. on the day of a student's absence, a school official will call the home to inquire why the student is not at school.
+If the parent or quardian cannot be contacted, the student will be required to submit a signed note from the parent or guardian explaining the reason for the absence.
 Failure to do so shall result in an unexcused absence.
-Upon request of the parent/guardian, the reason for an absence will be kept confidential.
+Upon request of the parent or quardian, the reason for an absence will be kept confidential.
+Tardiness Arriving tardy to school or class is not permitted.
+Students are expected to be on time each day.
+Punctuality is an important work ethic in our society and a habit that the school and the parents must strive to make a part of each student's character and lifestyle.
+If a student is frequently tardy, parents will be contacted by a teacher or administrator in an effort to resolve the problem.
+For purposes of attendance, a student more than five minutes late to a class without a valid excuse will have an unexcused absence for that class.
+A student that is tardy to school for their first class of the day will be sent to the office.
+The principal will assign a detention if the tardiness is determined to be unexcused.
+Examples of unexcused tardies to school are overslept, car trouble, missed the bus, etc...
+Students are expected to be in class when the bell rings.
+A student that receives an unexcused tardy to any class period will be assigned a detention by the classroom teacher.
+Truancy - Chronic Truancy Student attendance is critical to the learning process.
+Truancy is therefore a serious issue and will be dealt with in a serious manner by the school and district.